sxzz/tsdown/README.md

 > [!NOTE]
 > 🚧 **Work in Progress**
 >
-> tsdown is currently in active development and not usable for production yet.
+> Both Rolldown and tsdown are currently under active development and not yet ready for production use.

 ## Install